 Building an Agile Sales Organization: Moving Beyond the “How-to” Mindset

-On average, 52 percent of sales reps make their quota, and that number is declining every year.
-But there is a clear differences in the behavior of top-performing managers and the critical mass of sales managers.
-In their study of more than 500 managers, the top 25 percent exceeded their target by 15 percent, while the bottom 25 percent of managers feel short by 24 percent.
-That top 25 percent also got 30 percent more sellers to quota and generated an extra $3.5 M/manager/year.
+On average, 52% of sales reps make their quota, and that number is declining every year.
+But there is a clear difference in the behavior of top-performing managers and the critical mass of sales managers.
+In their study of more than 500 managers, the top 25% exceeded their target by 15% while the bottom 25% of managers fell short by 24%.
+That top 25% also got 30% more sellers to quota and generated an extra $3.5 million per manager per year.
 Vazzana notes that “this idea of sales enablement for sales managers is not so simple.”
-So what did this top 25 percent do differently?
+So what did this top 25% do differently?

 - They requested formal meetings instead of waiting for a rep to request coaching

 - Their coaching happened in the earlier stages of the sales cycle

 - They only required a plan for a subset of important opportunities and calls

 However, it’s not just how managers need to be selling that is important.
 What we train our sellers is just as important, and in order to be effective at this, we must have an understanding of the different ways they’ll need to be able to sell.

 “We have to move past how we train people and find out how to give them guidance on when to use certain methodologies.” —Leff Bonney

 - Customers are highly unlikely to say rep strategies and buying processes are aligned